David Bell (Irish Republican): In support of Grant and Reconstruction

 From 1867, with Michael Scanlon and Patrick William Dunne, Bell began producing the Irish Republic in Chicago.
 Under the masthead, "A Journal of Liberty, Literature, and Social Progress", and appealing to "Irishmen of advanced opinions", the editorial stance of the weekly differed from other Irish American publications.

 Most American Fenians voted for the Democrats and welcomed the journalistic support they had been given by John Mitchel.
 Having already in Ireland defended the institution of American slavery against the abolitionism of Daniel O'Connell, the former Young Irelander had wholly identified with southern secession.
 In the Irish Republic, Bell, Scanlon and Dunne promoted the physical-force Fenianism, but they also supported the Radical Republican agenda for Reconstruction, black suffrage and equal rights (and, in addition, disparaged the general clericalism of rival Irish-American papers).
-They called on their readers to "Get out from the drove whose drivers are the hers of bigotry and slavery, and stand with the men upon whose banners is trace 'Universal Liberty'".
+They called on their readers to "Get out from among the drove whose drivers are the herds of bigotry and slavery, and stand with the men upon whose banners is traced 'Universal Liberty'".

 Their position was strengthened by Republican leaders who in 1865 lionised the Irish taken prisoners in the April and June Fenian raids into Canada, and who called on the Johnson administration to recognise a lawful state of war between Ireland and England.
 Sensing the opportunity to win over Irish voters (many of whom would have served under his Union command), in 1867 Ulysses S. Grant persuaded Bell and his partners to move the Irish Republic to New York to help his presidential bid in that crucial state.